 OSHA has revised the requirements for authorized trainers in its Outreach Training Program, updating and clarifying student contact hours, replacement card procedures, the Trainer Code of Conduct, and more.

-J. J. Keller & Associates, Inc. introduces Hot Work: Safety Operations Training
+J. J. Keller & Associates, Inc. introduces Active Shooter/Active Threat online training

 This guide will help you to plan and execute a successful arc flash hazard analysis, by showing you how to: Build internal support for your analysis, Identify the components necessary for compliance, and Compare bids equally and effectively.